sunjc826/shell-utils/README.md

 Variables:
 `BU_RET` is used to return strings and non-associative arrays.
 Depending on the function, it is a scalar or an array.
 Use `BU_` to namespace global variables.
 Use `bu_` to namespace functions.
 BU stands for Bash Utils.
+The `BU_USER_DEFINED_` prefix indicates variables that are not defined anywhere within shell-utils.
+It is expected that the user defines them externally.